 Signals of progress, Signs of HOPE

 The work of racial justice will be a marathon, not a sprint.
 There will be milestones along our journey to becoming an anti-racist institution.
-In the short-term (Fall 2020), the HOPE Commission will coordinate a systemwide engagement process to develop a 2021 workplan.
-Based on workplan implementation and insights, we will develop greater capacity as individuals and an organization to deepen our work in 2022 and beyond.
+In the short-term (Fall 2020), the HOPE Commission coordinated a systemwide engagement process to develop recommendations for action in 2021.
+As a result of work plan implementation and continuous learning, we will develop greater capacity as individuals and an organization to deepen our work in 2022 and beyond.
 Whenever possible, we’ll make change quickly.
 At the same time, some changes will take more time, and we are committed to long-term transformation.
 At this early stage, thanks in part to recent suggestions from employees, successes include:

 As the HOPE Commission efforts to lift up the work of those addressing issues of equity on the frontlines of our organization continues, we will continue to update about progress and success here.